 top of page

-Does your marital status affect you professionally?
+Does your marital status affect your work?

 This is a question I have thought about alot recently , for no other reason, than the simple (and exciting) fact that I recently got married.

-So, I decided to post some questionson my instagram page @motherarchitect to see if my readers had any thoughts or opinions on the topic.
+So, I decided to post some questions on my Instagram page @motherarchitect to see if my readers had any thoughts or opinions on the topic.
 Before l share my personal take on the topic I will share some of the comments received.

 1. Does your marital status affect your professionalism?